Learning Decision-Sufficient Representations for Linear Optimization: Preliminaries: Characterizing sufficient datasets via LP geometry

 \section{Preliminaries: Characterizing sufficient datasets via LP geometry}

-Recall that the fundamental question we address is: \emph{which datasets $\Dset$ are sufficient to solve the LP}?
-More precisely, when do the observations $s(c;\Dset)$, together with the prior restriction $c\in\C$, contain enough information to recover an optimal decision?
-Following \citet{bennouna2025whatdata}, we adopt a \emph{global} notion of informativeness in which a single fixed dataset $\Dset$ must work uniformly for all $c\in\C$.
+Recall that the fundamental question we address is: \emph{which fixed measurement sets $\Dset$ are sufficient to solve the LP}?
+In other words, we study a measurement-design problem: when do the measurements produced by a single dataset $\Dset$, together with the prior restriction $c\in\C$, already determine an optimal decision?
+Following \citet{bennouna2025whatdata}, we adopt a \emph{global} notion of informativeness in which one fixed dataset $\Dset$ must work uniformly for all $c\in\C$.
 We now formalize this notion.

 \begin{definition}[Global sufficient decision dataset] A dataset $\Dset := \{q_1,\dots,q_l\}\subseteq \RR^d$ is a \textbf{sufficient decision dataset} (SDD) for the uncertainty set $\C\subseteq \RR^d$ and decision set $\X$ if there exists a decision rule $\widehat{X}:\RR^l\to \mathcal{P}(\X)$, where $\mathcal{P}(\X)$ denotes the collection of subsets of $\X$, such that